-Having this loyal base not only stands to improve your bottom line (after all, it costs 7X more to acquire new customers than it does to retain existing ones), but allows you to fearlessly experiment with new offerings, get valuable feedback and benefit from a number of other advantages.
+Having this loyal base not only stands to improve your bottom line — after all, it costs 7x more to acquire new customers than it does to retain existing ones.
+It also allows you to fearlessly experiment with new offerings, get valuable feedback and benefit from a number of other advantages.

 Keep reading to learn the top 4 reasons why you shouldn’t ignore the importance of customer retention.

-1. Your retention efforts today will impact your revenue tomorrow
+1. Your retention efforts today will impact your revenue tomorrow.

 Simply put, customer retention is a more valuable pursuit than acquisition — it’s making the most of what you have and making what you have work for you.
-Case in point…

-2. Loyal customers draw in more customers
+2. Loyal customers draw in more customers.

 - 30% say they’re more likely to respond to brand offers when they’ve been shared directly by a personal connection.

 Word of mouth brand endorsements carry a lot of weight among consumers, so let your customers be your own grassroots marketers.
-In general, people are 4X more likely to buy when referred by a friend.
+In general, people are 4x more likely to buy when referred by a friend.